abednarz210/Wine_or_Bust/README.md

 This website was created to help wine lovers, new or well versed, to select a wine suited to their tasting preference, budget and take a virtual tour of the many vineyards of small or large producers by region across the United States!

-We have compiled the tasting notes and wine ratings from wine experts across the globe to create a user experience as unique as each user to explore the many regions across the US.
-So grab your corkscrew and “Cheers” to finding your new favorite variety and region of wine produced in the US!
+We have compiled the tasting notes and wine ratings from wine experts across the globe to create a user experience as unique as each user.
+Visitors to our site explore vineyards in the many regions across the US to search for wines based on flavor, descriptions and their personal budgets.
+So grab your corkscrew and “Cheers” to find your new favorite variety and region of wine produced in the US! ced in the US!